 After coming home from San Francisco, I wasn’t able to eat them fast enough.
 To make sure none of these apples went to waste, Todd made these fantastic butter rum apple crisp tarts with the pink pearls.
 Not only are they such a treat to eat fresh, they’re also perfect for baking because of their tart flavor.

-These butter rum apple tarts are absolutely wonderful and now that Fall has arrived and a plethora of apples start inundating the farmers market, the options for these tarts are endless.
+These butter rum apple tarts are absolutely wonderful and with a plethora of apples inundating the farmers markets, the options for these tarts are endless.
 Not only am I enjoying them for dessert, but I’m confident that they’ll pair wonderfully with my espresso tomorrow morning for breakfast.
 When possible, eat apple tarts for breakfast to start your day off right.

 More apple recipes: